hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 ```

 The `BIN` variable contains the path to the output file of our package (in this case, it is the client-side javascript bundle).
-We create a special file inside the node_modules directory, called `.makets` (which stands for make TimeStamp).
+We create a special file inside the node_modules directory, called `.makets` (which stands for *make TimeStamp*).
 This file records the last time that make ran `npm install` and helps it figure out if it should run the command again (that is, when either `package.json` or `package-lock.json` has changed).

-Some tasks are defined in the _script_ property of the `package.json` and do not need any additional logic in Makefile.
+Some tasks are defined in the _script_ property of the `package.json` and do not need any additional logic in the Makefile.
 We define those in the *NPM_TASKS* variable which is used to run the npm script of the same name.

 ### Utility tasks